Alexey Overchuk: Cadastral and economic career

 Since 1998, head of the department of state registration of real estate rights at the State Committee for Land Resources and Land Management (Roskomzem).

 From August 2000, he was Deputy Head of the Russian Federal Land Cadastre Service (Roszemkadastr), which was reorganised into the Federal Service for State Registration, Cadastre and Cartography in 2004.

 In 2007, he became deputy head of the Federal Agency for Management of Special Economic Zones under Mikhail Mishustin, coordinating work to attract investors.
 Since March 2011 he has been deputy head of the Federal Tax Service.
 He coordinated and supervised the activities of the Department of Standards and International Cooperation.

 Deputy Prime Minister

 Since 21 January 2020, he has been Deputy Prime Minister of Russia.
 Originally, Overchuk was intended to oversee IT issues, but these were distributed among other deputy prime ministers.
 His responsibilities in government include Eurasian integration, cooperation with international organisations (CIS, BRICS, G20, etc.) and planning and organising international events with the Prime Minister.

-Sanctions

-In December 2022 the EU sanctioned Alexey Overchuk in relation to the 2022 Russian invasion of Ukraine.
+He has been placed on the sanctions list of the European Union in December 2022 in relation to the Russian invasion of Ukraine.

+Family

+His father, Logvin Alekseevich Overchuk, was born on November 7, 1932.
+He worked at the All-Russian Research Institute of Agricultural Economics and served as an agricultural attaché at the Embassy of the Russian Federation in the United States.
+He died on June 25, 2007, and was buried at the Troyekurovskoye Cemetery in Moscow.

+His mother, Nelli Alexandrovna Overchuk, was born in April 1936.
+She worked at the All-Russian Research Institute for Technical and Economic Studies of the Agro-Industrial Complex (VNIITEIagroprom).
+She died on May 18, 2009.